-Subject: Health Development I. (Pedagogy, health education pedagogy)

-The theoretical or practical character of the subject, "character of the training": theoretical and practical (Credit 57%-43%)

-Method or presentation and number of classes (lecture, seminar, field practice) type of subject: lecture and seminar.
+Subject: Health Development I. (Pedagogy, health education pedagogy) Credit:2 Course classification: compulsory The theoretical or practical character of the subject, "character of the practical (Credit 57%-43%) e training": theoretical and Method or presentation and number of classes (lecture, seminar, field practice) type of subject: lecture and seminar. lecture

-lecture